Small-Cap Equity Fund

 Positioning

-• The portfolio has a unique composition, with key areas of investment being capital goods, food & beverage, and consumer discretionary companies.
-This is in contrast to the small-cap market’s heavy focus on resource companies.
+• The portfolio has a unique composition, with key areas of investment being capital goods, industrial services, food & beverage, and consumer discretionary companies.
+This contrasts the small-cap market’s heavy focus on resource companies.

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Important information about the Steadyhand funds is contained in our Simplified Prospectus.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently, and past performance may not be repeated.